TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/next-stops.md

 published: true
 ---

 Our students go on to careers and graduate education in a wide range of fields, from business and government to education and the media.
-In addition to language skills, our programs provide students with career-related prowess that prove useful in many professions.
-You will graduate with strong experience in written and oral communication, multicultural and interpersonal relations, analytic and creative thinking, and research and information literacy.
+In addition to language skills, our programs provide students with talents that prove useful in many professions.
+You will graduate with strong experience in written and oral communication, multicultural and interpersonal relations, analytical and creative thinking, and research and information literacy.

 ## Make your Declaration